 At the Highest Level

-I trust our readers will enjoy this edition of The China Analyst and, as always, we welcome your feedback.
+I trust that our readers will enjoy this edition of The China Analyst and, as always, I welcome your feedback.

 Kobus van der Wath